Research Policy

 Publication

 After the fix has been deployed, or after the disclosure window has passed, we may publish a write-up on our blog.
-Write-ups focus on the technical details: what the bug was, why it existed, and how it was fixed.
+Write-ups focus on the technical details: what the vulnerability was, why it existed, and what remediation looks like.

 Reporting to us